My 5-star rated Ooni Fyra is perfect for family pizza nights

 With no built-in thermometer, it's a bit of guess work as to when the pizza oven is up to the top temperature and ready for cooking, but I found that in most weather conditions 15 minutes was long enough for it to get up to heat.
 A good indication of it being ready is to check through the viewing hole and if you can see rolling flames (where the flames reach up and along the roof of the oven), it's ready for cooking.

 Before cooking pizzas in the Ooni Fyra I ran it for 30 minutes at high temperatures and allowed it to cool down, before wiping the inside with dry kitchen towel.
-Ooni says this is important to do in order to remove any residues from the manufacturing process before cooking in it.
+Ooni says this is important to do when using a pizza oven for the first time in order to remove any residues from the manufacturing process.

 With this done, the following evening we were ready to get cooking!
 My husband made a big batch of pizza dough and we turned our garden table into a pizza making space.
 We've regularly made our own pizzas before (although we usually have to cook them in indoors in our main oven), so we know that the best trick is to keep the base nice and thin and not overload the pizza with toppings if you want to get that lovely crispy finish.

 Once the dough was rolled out, I placed the base on the pizza peel before adding the toppings.
 You need to make sure the peel is really well floured to avoid your pizza base sticking to it.
-Add your chosen toppings (go light on the tomato base if you don't want a soggy pizza) and then slide your pizza onto the stone in the oven.
+Add your chosen toppings (go light on the tomato base if you don't want a soggy pizza).

 There's definitely a knack to doing this to ensure you get the pizza off the peel in one piece without losing your toppings (and patience).
 Gently shuffling it off the peel is the best way and you soon get the knack of it after a few tries.